2 building inspectors in hard hats and high vis jackets looking at a digital tablet

 If I am doing building work in the HRB part of a hospital, when the building work has finished do I need to wait for my completion certificate application to be approved before I can move patients back and start using that bit of the building again?

-No, you don’t.
-You must apply for your building completion certificate but there is nothing in building law to stop you from using that part of the building while BSR is assessing your application.
+No. You must apply for your building completion certificate but there is nothing in building law to stop you from using that part of the building while BSR is assessing your application.
 The offence of occupying part of a building without a completion certificate does not apply to building work in an existing hospital or care home.
-You must still comply with your duties under all other regulatory regimes such as Health and Safety at Work, Fire safety, Patient care etc.
+You must still comply with your duties under all other regulatory regimes such as Health and Safety at Work, Fire Safety, Patient Care etc.

 If I am doing building work in a hospital, how do I know who to apply to for building control oversight?